|

 The country has an area of 49,998 square miles and a population of

-Catholic, 16.7% as Protestant, 1.9% were associated with other religious groups, including
+Catholic, 16.6% as Protestant, 2.0% was associated with other religious groups, including

 the Church of Jesus Christ of Latter-day Saints (Mormons) and Jehovah's Witnesses.

-Approximately 8.5% professed no religious affiliation or did not answer.
+Approximately 8.5% professed no religious affiliation or did not answer the question.

 However, during the next 10 years significant changes occurred in the religious

 environment.
-According to a March 2005 CID-Gallup poll, 57% of respondents were
+According to the 2005 National Census, 58.5% of respondents were

-religious groups, and 11% claimed no religious affiliation or did not answer.
+other religious groups, and 15.7% claimed no religious affiliation or did not answer the question.
 These

 See the following documents and maps for more information.